andreacarotti99/Exam-Results-Management-System-Dynamic/README.md

 ## Comparison with Previous Project

-While the server-side logic and database interactions remain similar, the front-end experience is significantly enhanced.
-The transition to a JavaScript-driven interface allows for a more interactive and responsive application, reducing server load and improving user satisfaction.
+While the server-side logic and database interactions remain similar, the front-end experience is enhanced.
+The transition to a JavaScript-driven interface allows for a more interactive and responsive application, reducing server load.

 ## Conclusion